SerhanMiah/Serhan-SpaceInvader/README.md

-Creating the function for left and right and setting the event keyCode to access The player.
+Creating the function for left and right and setting the event keyCode to access the player.
 Using key code events to store the movement and then applying a function playerRight and playerLeft which is shown below.

 ```javascript
     //PLAYER MOVEMENT ---------------------------------------------